aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 ## Dataverse API C library

 In paralell is being written a C library.
-See its repisitory below
+See its repository below

 https://github.com/aeonSolutions/OpenScience-Dataverse-API-C-library (under construction)